Did you know that playing dice games with 5 dice is actually 5 times more fun than playing with one die?

 But seriously, these 5-dice games are ever so much fun for families and they are one of the greatest screen-free boredom busters in the entire world.
 I do not exaggerate You can read more about why we love dice games for kids here.
 Plus, there is something so very, very satisfying about throwing down so many dice at once and hearing the clickty-clackety sounds on the table.
 Am I weird for thinking so?
 Maybe.
 But you can judge for yourself when you play these games with five dice with your kids!

-Note: printable instructions are located at the bottom of the post!
+Note: printable game instructions are at the bottom of this post!

 SHIP, CAPTAIN AND CREW